reactioncommerce/reaction-docs/public-docs/plugin-routes-6.md

 So the first thing we want to do is add the route in the Registry which we do by adding an entry in the `registry` key in our `register.js` file.

-This entry will look like this (placed after the `autoEnable: true` entry):
+This entry will look like this:

 ```js
   registry: [